Explaining an unexplained infertility

 Lifestyle Factors

 Unhealthy lifestyle choices, such as poor diet, lack of exercise, and exposure to environmental toxins, can contribute to fertility problems.
-While these factors may not be directly measured in standard fertility tests, they can still impact a couple’s ability to conceive.
+While standard fertility tests cannot directly measure these factors, they can still impact a couple’s ability to conceive.

 Diagnosing Unexplained Infertility

-A diagnosis of unexplained infertility is typically made by a fertility specialist after a series of standard fertility tests fail to identify a specific cause for a couple’s inability to conceive.
+Explaining the diagnosis of unexplained infertility is typically done by a fertility specialist after a series of standard fertility tests fail to identify a specific cause for a couple’s inability to conceive.
 These tests may include:

 Ovulation Testing